hingfei/qr-food-ordering/README.md

 - Material Ui

 ## Getting Started
-First, having Node and npm installed is needed to run the project.
+First, having Node and npm installed are needed to run the project.
 [Installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 **or**